 Interior Lighting Campaign Organizers

-The Interior Lighting Campaign (ILC) is designed to help facility owners and managers take advantage of savings opportunities from high efficiency interior lighting solutions.
+The Interior Lighting Campaign (ILC) is designed to help facility owners and managers take advantage of savings opportunities from high efficiency and innovative interior lighting solutions.
 Campaign organizers, Illuminating Engineering Society of North America (IES), the International Facility Management Association (IFMA), interNational Association of Lighting Management Companies (NALMCO), U.S. General Services Administration (GSA), and the U.S. Department of Energy (DOE) serve on the ILC Organizing Committee.

 The Illuminating Engineering Society (IES) is the recognized technical authority on illumination.
 The IES builds upon a century of excellence to create the premier lighting community dedicated to promoting the art and science of quality lighting to its members, allied professional organizations, the lighting community and the public.
 Its objective has been to communicate information on all aspects of quality lighting practice through a variety of programs, publications, and services.
 IES is a forum for the exchange of ideas and information, and a vehicle for its members' professional development and recognition.
 Through technical committees, with hundreds of qualified individuals from the lighting and user communities, IES correlates research, investigations, and discussions to guide lighting professionals and lay persons via consensus-based lighting recommendations.
 IES is almost 8,000 members strong.
 Its members work with lighting in a variety of capacities - lighting designers, architects, interior designers, government & utility personnel, engineers, contractors, manufacturers, distributors, researchers and educators - throughout the United States, Canada, Mexico - and around the world.